amitab/atom-cscope/README.md

 the target file in a new buffer and the cursor automatically moves to the location of the query or you can click on the Result Item for the same effect.

+## Ctrl-T like feature of ctags:
+This package has a history feature as of 24c51c.
+`atom-cscope:next` and `atom-cscope:prev` are the commands you need to map.
+Each time you open a result using this package, it is recorded in a history stack.
+You can move back and forth in this stack.
+Ofcourse, if you move to the middle of the stack and open a new result, you will lose the forward history, as it is the behaviour of a stack.

 ## Set it up?
 You can use the existing cscope.out file, generate on your own, or generate through the widget with the lightning button.

+To generate the cscope.out file on windows, you need to have the windows port of the cscope binary and point to the location in the settings of this package.
+Or just put it in your $PATH and mention `cscope` in the settings of this package.

 To generate cscope.out manually, in your project directory run:
 ```bash